The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: The Casson-Sullivan invariant

 By a simple diagram chase one can see that there exists an element $f\in[\B_{\CAT},\BCAT]$ such that $(u_{\CAT})^*(f)=\Id_{\BCAT}$ and such that $(u_{\CAT})_*(f)=\Id_{\B_{\CAT}}$.
 Hence $f$ is the homotopy inverse of $u_{\CAT}$, completing the proof. \end{proof}

-Now replace $\BO$ and $\B_{\DIFF}$ by homotopy equivalent spaces (which we still denote in the same manner) such that $\xi$ and $\xi'$ become fibrations.
-We have the following square which is a homotopy pullback and it follows that the fibres of $\xi$ and $\xi'$ are homotopy equivalent.
+We have the following square which is a homotopy pullback and it follows that the homotopy fibres of $\xi$ and $\xi'$ are homotopy equivalent.
 We will denote this space as $\TOP\!/\!\tO$.
 Boardman-Vogt \cite{boardman_vogt_1968} showed that we can `deloop' this fibre to obtain a space $\mathcal{B}(\TOP\!/\!\tO)$ and that we can extend $\xi$ to the right to obtain the fibration sequence

 By the above exposition, we can dispense with considering $\B_{\TOP}$ and $\B_{\DIFF}$ and we will consider the classifying map of a $\TOP$-microbundle to be a map to $\BTOP$ and the classifying map of a $\DIFF$-microbundle to be a map to $\BO$.
 This is helpful as much is known about the homotopy types of $\BO$, $\BTOP$ and $\TOP\!/\!\tO$, whereas it is useful to work solely with $\CAT$-microbundles, rather than passing between microbundles and vector bundles depending on the category.